Penetrating particle ANalyzer

 Institute of Experimental and Applied Physics (IEAP), Czech Technical University in Prague, Prague, The Czech Republic

-Benedikt Bergmann, Petr Burian, Milan Malich, Petr Manek, Stefan Gohl, Stanislav Pospisil, Petr Smolyanskiy
+Benedikt Bergmann, Petr Burian, M. Farkas, Jindra Jelinek, Milan Malich, Petr Manek, Stefan Gohl, Stanislav Pospisil, Petr Smolyanskiy

 Talks & Seminars